Why I love launching ( …and is this model right for you?)

-I really love that I get all my sales done in one concerted period of time.
-For a period of 4 years I did all of my sales for the entire year during just September and November.
-This meant that during the rest of the year I had times when I could take things a lot slower, and focus on client delivery, and take time for me without constantly worrying about whether I’d make the sales I needed each month.
+In fact for 4 years I did all of my sales for the entire year during just September and November.
+This meant that during the rest of the year I could take things a lot slower, and focus on client delivery, and take time for me without constantly worrying about whether I’d make the sales I needed each month.

 I used to suffer from ME/CFS and I was very debilitated for many years.
-I’ve recovered now but my system is still very delicate and I don’t do stress and overwhelm very well.
-Separating all my sales activity into short bursts each year works really well for me as I feel it helps reduce the number of things on my plate during the rest of the year (thought let me not deceive you, launching does come with it’s own stress and overwhelm – but it it’s concentrated into short bursts of a few weeks at a time which overall I find easier to handle especially as I’ve developed strategies around it).
+I’ve recovered now but my system is still very delicate and I don’t “do” stress and overwhelm very well.
+Separating all my sales activity into short bursts each year works really well for me as I feel it helps reduce the number of things on my plate during the rest of the year (thought let me not deceive you, launching does come with plenty of it’s own stress and overwhelm – it’s just concentrated into short bursts of a few weeks at a time which overall I find easier to handle especially as I’ve developed strategies around it).

 Launching is not for everyone

-However for a lot of the reasons above, launching is definitely not for everyone.
+However for a lot of the reasons I mention above, launching is definitely not for everyone.

-It is really intense for a period of at least several weeks each time.
-My family and friends are used to it now – they know that during a launch I’m fully focused on the launch and not available for anything else during that period (though earlier this year I did take a day off to go to a close friends wedding in the middle of a launch).
+Launching can be really intense for a period of at least several weeks each time.
+My family and friends are used to it now – they know that during a launch I’m fully focused on the launch and not available for much else.

-This sort of intensity is not for everyone and alot of mums of young children opt out of following a launch model because it can be hard to juggle around family life.
+This sort of intensity is not for everyone and a lot of mums of very young children opt out of following a launch model because it can be harder to juggle around family life.

-Now in theory it doesn’t follow that it has to be hard, especially if you are really well planned in advance.
-But I’ve personaly never yet managed to be so well organised so far in advance that it’s just “smooth and easy”!
+Now in theory it doesn’t follow that it has to be hard, especially if you are really well planned in advance – but you can never fully factor in those emergencies – it’s almost part and parcel of launching that there will be some stressful moments!

-Depending on what you sell, and how you feel about what you sell you it may not feel appropriate about to only make it available to people at certain times of the year.
+Depending on what you sell it may not feel appropriate about to only make it available to people at certain times of the year.
 For example if you are selling hypnobirthing to expectant mums it won’t work to have a model where you launch once a year – your customers need you when they are pregnant, not 6 months later when you decide to open for enrolment but they’ve already had the baby.

-It’s also an emotional rollercoaster and takes a lot of resilience.
-It’s stressful because you have so much riding on it.
+Launching can be an emotional rollercoaster because you have so much riding on it.
 What if you get ill during a launch and don’t do a good job?
 Or your internet crashes out in the middle of your biggest webinar?
-Yes, of course you can still do things to save it, and you can put another offer out to your audience instead.
+Yes, of course you can still do things to save it and turn things around.
 But the feeling is still that “all the eggs are in one basket” and that can be stressful.

 This is why for every person who runs a launch model, there is someone else who runs a model where their product is available to purchase all the time.

 However, as a sales expert I am a big believer that people need a good reason to buy.
-Whether you agree with it or not, it’s basic human psychology and we all do it.
+Whether you agree with it or not, it’s basic human psychology and we all respond to a deadline.
 Most of us have a natural tendency to put off decisions, to think about things intending to come back to them later.
 If a decision doesn’t feel urgent we often don’t make it at all – even if that decision could have a huge impact on our life and business.
-And this can make getting customers for our programmes “off the fence” really challenging and a clear deadline really does help with that.
+And this can make getting customers for our programmes “off the fence” really challenging without a clear deadline to force them to decide one way or another.

-For that reason I’m not a fan of just leaving your programmes sitting on your website all year round hoping that people will buy – some people will, but likely not in the numbers that you need for your business to work.
+For that reason I’m not a fan of just leaving your programmes sitting on your website all year round hoping that people will buy – some people will of course, but likely not in the numbers that you need for your business to work.

 This would be my big warning about launching.
-It’s easy to look at a launch model and think “oh, great, so I can just market my business once a year” but that would be dangerous thinking.
-Like I said at the beginning a launch is about making sales – you open for enrolment, you do a lot of activity in the lead up to and during the enrolment period and then you close again.
+It’s easy to look at a launch model and think “oh, great, so I can just market my business once a year” .
+But here’s the thing – a launch is about making sales – you open for enrolment, you do a lot of activity in the lead up to and during the enrolment period, and then you close again.
 All of this is focused on encouraging people to make a decision to actually buy from you.
-But you need to have those people in what I call your “orbits” first, so you have people available to launch to.
+But you need to have those people in what I call your “orbits” first – you need have people available to launch to.
 Which means that you need to be marketing all year round.

 There will of course be people who come across you for the first time during your launch because of all the extra activity and the buzz the launch creates, but you will find it SO MUCH easier to make sales during your launch if those people already know, like and trust you.
 So your marketing needs to be a year round thing.